django/deps/draft/table_value_expression.rst

        },
    )

-This may be easy to prototype, but it creates a separate metadata path from ``Expression.output_field``.
+This is explicit, but it creates a separate metadata path from ``Expression.output_field``.

 You can find more detail `here <https://github.com/p-r-a-v-i-n/Generic---Relation---API-Design/blob/main/RELATION_API_BLUEPRINT.md>`_.